Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 Which Court Has Jurisdiction?

 Jurisdiction lies with the JMFC in whose local limits the cheque was presented for payment — that is, the city or district where the payee's bank branch is located.
 The Supreme Court in Dasrath Rupsingh Rathod v.
-State of Maharashtra (2014) settled this, and the 2015 amendment to the NI Act codified it under Section 142(2).
+State of Maharashtra (2014) settled this, and the 2015 amendment codified it under Section 142(2).
 You cannot choose a convenient court — you must file where the cheque was deposited.

 Documents Required to File the Complaint